Larrystamford/Python-OpenCV-Automated-Car/README.md

 In this project, I touched on using certain
 OpenCV tools in an attempt to identify the lanes on the road of a Udacity self-driving car simulator.
 After which, rules were hardcoded to allow the car to drive itself based on the detected lane markings.

 Spoilers: The car drives fine on a straight road.
-The chances of the car going off-road is proportional to how bent the road is.
+The chances of the car going off-road is proportional to how bent and steep the road is.

 ## Getting Started
 The initial goals are:
-1) Access the game screen
+1) Capture the game screen
-2) Send keyboard input to game screen
+2) Send keyboard inputs to the game
 3) Use OpenCV on the game screen

-## Step 1 - Accessing the game screen
+## Step 1 - Capturing the game screen
 ![png](Images/15.png)
 To achieve step 1, we will need to install the Python Imaging Library(PIL) and import ImageGrab.
 ```python